|A passion for aviation||Aircraft Maintenance||Student life||Avionique (French)||Génie aérospatial (French)|

 The winter season lasts from about mid-November to the end of March.
 You should buy appropriate winter clothing (a coat, boots, a hat, mittens etc) to protect yourself from the cold.

-You can buy winter clothing in any large department store such as Walmart, Sears, and La Baie, or at any outdoor sports store such as Sports Experts, Atmosphère, or La Cordée.
+You can buy winter clothing in any large department store such as Walmart and La Baie, or at any outdoor sports store such as Sports Experts, Atmosphère, La Cordée, Décathlon or Sail.

 The best way to get around in the greater Montreal region is without a doubt public transportation.
-The Montreal transit system, le STM (Société de transport de Montréal), has a bus and subway system or metro that covers the island of Montreal, and the Longueuil transit system, la RTL (Réseau de transport de Longueuil), has a bus network that allows passengers to get from Longueuil to St-Hubert (where the school is located) easily.
+The Montreal transit system, le STM (Société de transport de Montréal), has a bus and subway system, or metro that covers the Island of Montreal, and the Longueuil Transit System, la RTL (Réseau de transport de Longueuil), has a bus network that allows passengers to get from Longueuil to St-Hubert easily.
+EXO is a network of trains and buses that serve the north shore, the south shore, and the Island of Montreal.
+Apps make it possible to determine the best routes using public transportation by combining all networks: Google maps, Chrono, etc.

 Students can buy monthly passes, available at a special student rate, that will give them unlimited access to public transit.
 To do this, a student must get an OPUS card by showing proof of residence in Quebec and an identification card that shows he is younger than 25.